 Being an orderly sort of soul, in general, I much prefer to go to a themed tasting, rather than a broad sweep across regions.
 Comparison is a very powerful tool but I would rather limit the field and try to learn a bit more about an area or grower in depth.
 Occasionally you get the best of both worlds, as happened at a recent Coe Vintners tasting, which took place at Home House, a private club in Portland Square.
 Billed as a fine wine tasting, it certainly lived up to that with quality wines from Champagne and Alsace, Bordeaux, Burgundy, a few Italians and Spaniards and even the occasional Australian.
 But the star of the show was undoubtedly Olivier Humbrecht of whom more anon.

 In the general tasting some tables really stood out:

 I also tried the Barolo and Barbaresco from Giacosa Fratelli, not least because I had bought a mixed case of these for a forthcoming tasting.
-Overall conclusion was that they really need time to get out of their rather rustic youth (the two basic wines) though the 2005 Barolo Bussia has already has some perfume to offer.
+The overall conclusion was that they really need time to get out of their rather rustic youth (the two basic wines) though the 2005 Barolo Bussia has already has some perfume to offer.
 A tasting in 2014-20 anyone?
-This was even more the case with promising red Burgundy, eg PC Clos de Thorey Monopole, Nuit St Georges, 2006 from Antonin Rodet – I could taste the youthful acidity hours later!
-But in ten years time it will be wonderful.
+This was, even more, the case with promising red Burgundy, eg PC Clos de Thorey Monopole, Nuit St Georges, 2006 from Antonin Rodet – I could taste the youthful acidity hours later!
+But in ten years time, it will be wonderful.

 No need for delayed gratification, however, with the wines of Zind-Humbrecht, though they too will develop with age.
 Olivier Humbrecht was showing a great range of wines, 13 in all.
 I concentrated on the ones that were new to me, especially from the Clos Windsbuhl vineyard.
 The firm’s comment is: